 The number of shares beneficially owned by each entity, person, director or executive officer is determined in accordance with the rules of the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-Under such rules, beneficial ownership includes any shares over which the individual has sole or shared voting power or investment power as well as any shares that the individual has the right to acquire within 60 days of June 30, 2019, through the exercise of any stock option or other rights.
+Under such rules, beneficial ownership includes any shares over which the individual has sole or shared voting power or investment power as well as any shares that the individual has the right to acquire within 60 days of September 20, 2019, through the exercise of any stock option or other rights.
 Except as otherwise indicated, and subject to applicable community property laws, the persons named in the table have sole voting and investment power with respect to all shares of common stock held by that person.

-The percentage of shares beneficially owned is computed on the basis of 8,856,273 shares of our common stock outstanding as of June 30, 2019, which assumes the completion of the Holdco Reorganization described under the section titled "Corporate Reorganization" and the conversion of all outstanding shares of convertible preferred stock, including the shares issued as part of the Holdco Reorganization, into common stock on a for basis as of immediately prior to the completion of this offering.
-The percentage of shares beneficially owned after this offering is computed on the basis of shares of common stock outstanding immediately after the completion of this offering (assuming no exercise of the underwriters' option to purchase additional shares of our common stock), which reflects the Holdco Reorganization described under the section titled "Corporate Reorganization."
-Shares of our common stock that a person has the right to acquire within 60 days of , 2019, are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all directors and executive officers as a group.
+The percentage of shares beneficially owned is computed on the basis of 14,209,865 shares of our common stock outstanding as of September 20, 2019, which assumes a 1 for 1.6045 split of our common stock to be effected prior to the completion of this offering and the conversion of all outstanding shares of convertible preferred stock, including the shares issued as part of the Holdco Reorganization, into 13,028,292 shares of common stock immediately prior to the completion of this offering.
+The percentage of shares beneficially owned after this offering is computed on the basis of shares of common stock outstanding immediately after the completion of this offering (assuming no exercise of the underwriters' option to purchase additional shares of our common stock).
+Shares of our common stock that a person has the right to acquire within 60 days of September 20, 2019, are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all directors and executive officers as a group.